 - How to take glorious screenshots in Microsoft Flight Simulator

-When Microsoft Flight Simulator first launched it, there was the promise of VR support for the HP Reverb G2, with the hope of more in future.
+When Microsoft Flight Simulator first launched, there was the promise of VR support for the HP Reverb G2, with the hope of more in future.
 Now that hope is becoming reality.
+Today, the Asobo Studio has announced that Microsoft Flight Simulator now has VR support for most headsets with a free update.

 Of course, we already know that Microsoft Flight Simulator is fairly taxing, even in its standard form.
 So you'll need a fairly beefy gaming PC in order to be able to appreciate it in VR as well.